truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

 After upgrading to TrueCommand 3.0, you might need to edit and re-apply connected TrueNAS system passwords to ensure connectivity.

+Starting in version 3.0.2, TrueCommand does not support STARTTLS or port 587 for SMTP email configuration.
+Users with SMTP configured on port 587 should use port *465* and select **Enable TLS** for full SSL/TLS encryption.
+See [Configuring SMTP Email]({{< relref "AlertManage.md #configuring-smtp-email" >}}) for more information.

 After updating, clear the browser cache (CTRL+F5) before logging in to TrueCommand.
 This ensures stale data doesn’t interfere the TrueCommand UI.

 ### TrueNAS Compatibility